lorefnon/InGenR/README.md

 ## :gem: Features

+The usage outlined above is pretty much all you need to use and get productive with InGenR.

+A few additional advanced features are summarized below:

-### In place or external templates:
+### In place expansion or external targets:

-While most of the use cases are served well through in place expansion, in some cases (eg. when you are dealing with multiple languages) it is desirable that the template expands into new files.
+Most of the use cases are served well through in place expansion (result of template is injected within the source file where the directive is present).
+However, in some cases (eg. when you are dealing with multiple languages, your framework expects a specific directory structure etc.) it is desirable that the directives expand into new files.

 This is possible by specifying `targetFilePath` (relative to path of current file):